-- 1. College officials are responsible to take necessary steps to maintain a safe environment.
-Sexual discrimination, harassment, retaliation, intimidation, and coercion against the Impacted Person (person who believes he/she might be the subject of sexual discrimination, sexual harassment, sexual violence, or other sexual misconduct), Respondent (person against whom a complaint is made), witnesses, those conducting the investigation, and anyone else involved in the investigative process is prohibited. - 2.
-The due process rights of individuals involved in a disciplinary procedure will be protected, including being informed about the alleged misconduct and having a reasonable opportunity to be heard and present information before disciplinary action is taken. - 3.
+- 1. The due process rights of individuals involved in a disciplinary procedure will be protected, including being informed about the alleged misconduct and having a reasonable opportunity to be heard and present information before disciplinary action is taken. - 2.
 Appropriate interim measures to protect the safety and wellbeing of individuals involved in an investigation and possible subsequent disciplinary procedure may be taken.
-Interim measures may include temporary no contact order(s), changes in academic schedule(s), housing reassignment(s), counseling, or other relevant actions. - 4.
-Parties have the right to pursue criminal complaints through Snow College's Public Safety Department simultaneously with the College's investigation if they choose to do so.

-- 5. Decisions in disciplinary procedures are made based on a preponderance of evidence indicating that a Code of Conduct violation occurred. - 6.
+Interim measures may include temporary no contact order(s), changes in academic schedule(s), housing reassignment(s), counseling, or other relevant actions. - 3.
+Parties have the right to pursue criminal complaints through Snow College's Public Safety Department simultaneously with the college's investigation if they choose to do so. - 4.
+A student who has taken a leave of absence, is on a medical leave, or has been suspended continues to be considered a "student" for purposes of the Student Code.
+A student being investigated for or charged with violating the Student Code may not avoid the conduct process by withdrawing from courses and/or the College.
+Student conduct proceedings may continue as described in the Student Code with or without the student's participation. - 5.
+Decisions in disciplinary procedures are made based on a preponderance of evidence indicating that a Code of Conduct violation occurred. - 6.
 Confidentiality will be protected as much as possible to respect the privacy of individuals involved in disciplinary procedures.
-Although confidentiality cannot be guaranteed, it should be exercised by all Parties in all phases before, during, and after appropriate action is completed. - 7.Disciplinary procedures will be conducted in a timely manner. - 8.
-Title IX involving Parties other than students will be handled by the following according to the status of the Parties involved: - College Employee.
-When the Respondent or Impacted Person is a College employee, the Title IX Coordinator will work with the Director of Human Resources to resolve the complaint. - Third Party.
-When a non-student, nonemployee connected to the College observes or experiences an apparent Title IX violation or when a student or employee observes or experiences an apparent Title IX violation involving a non-student, non-employee connected to the College, the Title IX Coordinator will work with all Parties in the resolution process.
+Although confidentiality cannot be guaranteed, it should be exercised by all Parties in all phases before, during, and after appropriate action is completed. - 7.
+Disciplinary procedures will be conducted in a timely manner. - 8.
+The college may place temporary holds on transcripts or on eligibility to enroll until the completion of the student conduct process, including the completion of all sanctions imposed, if any.
+In the case of serious misconduct committed while a student but not discovered until after the student leaves the college, the college may place a hold on future enrollment.

+- 9. Possible Title IX violations involving Parties other than students will be handled by the following according to the status of the Parties involved: - College Employee.
+When the Respondent and Impacted Person are both college employees, the Director of Human Resources (HR) will be responsible to resolve the complaint.
+When the Respondent or Impacted Person is a student and the other party is an employee, the Title IX office and HR office will work together to resolve the complaint. - Non-College Related Individual.
+When a nonstudent or non-employee is a respondent or impacted person in an apparent Title IX complaint; the Title IX Coordinator may investigate, if the college has jurisdiction.

-Definitions
+Definitions: